What is child abuse?

 With specialized trauma treatment, however, victims of abuse are able to find hope and healing and go on to lead healthy, happy lives.

-A: If your child has been a victim of child abuse and you need help call us today at 903-957-0440.
+If your child has been a victim of child abuse and you need help call us today at 903-957-0440 and ask to speak to a family advocate.
 You and your family may be eligible for free support and services.